Coming Soon š At the beginning of April, youāll be

 We humans, for all our technical prowess, have yet to develop a submersible aircraft that can perform this feat.

-frankly Premium Member 11 months ago
+frankly Premium Member over 1 year ago

 Funny.
 Very funny.
 But drives home a very sad point.